Abdika34/Abdika34/README.md

 ## 🚀 Projects
 Here are a few projects I've worked on:

-1. **[Project Name 1](https://github.com/Abdika34/FinalProject.git)** - A full-stack application that allows the users to buy Ethiopia Cultural Dress and it have Admin Panel to manage a dress.
+1. **[Cultural Dress App](https://github.com/Abdika34/FinalProject.git)** - A full-stack application that allows the users to buy Ethiopia Cultural Dress and it have Admin Panel to manage a dress.
 Implemented using the MERN stack.

-2. **[Project Name 2](https://github.com/Abdika34/project2)** - A social media platform where users can share and connect.
-Built with React for the frontend and Node.js for the backend.
+2. **[Product Store App]([https://github.com/Abdika34/project2](https://github.com/Abdika34/StoreApp.git))** - Product Store App where user can add product, price and discription .
+Built with React for the frontend and Node.js and Express.js for the backend and MongoDB for Database.

 3. **[Project Name 3](https://github.com/Abdika34/project3)** - An e-commerce website featuring product listings, a shopping cart, and user authentication.